sami-badawi/shapelogic-scala/docs/knowledge.md

 Most data in the corporate world is stored in databases.
 That can also be used for geometric data.

-A database could easily represent the OCR data above.
+A database could easily represent the OCR assertions above.

 It is hard to represent conditional knowledge, so under the assumption that background color is blue a line as been found.
 This is represented much better